-That wasn’t the only reason Dr. Starr directed the Jentes’s gift to the GHI and, especially, the education-centered medical home, which reminds him of the free clinic he helped start in Indianapolis while a medical student at the Indiana University in the late 1960s and early 1970s.
+That wasn’t the only reason Dr. Starr directed the Jentes’s gift to the GHI fund and, especially, the education-centered medical home, which reminds him of the free clinic he helped start in Indianapolis while a medical student at the Indiana University in the late 1960s and early 1970s.

 “By seeing patients in a longitudinal system, students come to understand how important the doctor-patient relationship is,” said Dr. Starr.
 “I’ve cared for Mr. Jentes for almost 40 years.
 He and I exemplify the trusting and collaborative relationship that a doctor and a patient can have over a long period of time—it turns into a friendship really.”

 Dr. Starr noted how grateful he is for the gift from Mr. Jentes—a wonderful surprise, he said—and the opportunity to apply it to an area of the medical school that he feels is important.